-3.1 Firefighters' Dataset
+3.1 Firefighters dataset

-The firefighter's dataset provided by the Lisbon City Hall, is a CSV file that contains information regarding the occurrences registered by the firefighters.
-Information covers aspects such as the description of the occurrence, date of the occurrence, location of the occurrence, i.e., latitude, longitude and address, and the human (number of persons) and material resources (number of vehicles) allocated to each occurrence.
-The dataset contains data from 2011 to 2018 consisting of 135 200 records (rows in the CSV file) and 22 attributes (columns in the CSV file).
-All the columns are of type "object", and 13 columns have some null values.
+To work on the firefighter's dataset provided the Lisbon City Hall, the dataset was first loaded.
+It is a CSV file that contains information regarding the occurrences registered by the firefighters, and this information covers aspects such as the description of the occurrence, date of the occurrence, location of the occurrence, i.e., latitude, longitude and address, and the human (number of people) and material resources (number of vehicles) allocated to each occurrence.
+The dataset contains data from 2011 to 2018 and contains 135 200 rows and 22 columns.
+All columns are of type "object", and 13 columns have null values.

-During the data preparation it was found that the years 2011 and 2012 have significantly less data than the others and, in order to perform an analysis where all years have representative data, those years where eliminated.
-Also, in this phase, cleansing techniques were applied that included column format conversion: the selection of relevant features/ attributes for the analysis, where attributes that did not add value to the scope of this research were eliminated.
-The records with null values were eliminated since it was not possible the replacement of the null values by the mean or median, because they are geographic coordinates, parishes, and descriptions of the occurrences.
-This phase also included tasks such as the creation of new attributes from existing attributes and the adding of attributes from external sources such as INE [31] and IPMA [32].
-External data contains information that characterizes the city of Lisbon in terms of population and building characteristics.
-In the last case there is information such as the average age of buildings per parish, the proportion of buildings in need of major repairs or very degraded per parish.
-Characterizing the city of Lisbon there are meteorological conditions such as average air temperature, relative humidity, average wind speed, and precipitation.
+During the data preparation phase, it was found that the years 2011 and 2012 have significantly less data when compared to the other years and, in order to perform an analysis where all years have representative data, it was necessary to eliminate these years.
+Also in this phase, cleansing techniques were applied that included column format conversion, the selection of relevant variables for the analysis where variables that did not add value to the scope of this research were eliminated.
+The null values were eliminated since those columns did not allow the replacement of the null values by the mean or median as they are geographic coordinates, parishes, and descriptions of the occurrences.
+This phase also included tasks such as building new variables from existing variables and adding variables from external sources.
+This external data contains information that characterizes the city of Lisbon in terms of population, building characteristics such as average age of buildings per parish, the proportion of buildings in need of major repairs or very degraded per parish, and meteorological conditions of the city such as average air temperature, relative humidity, average wind speed, and pre-cipitation.

-Lastly, it was necessary to categorize the types of occurrences that took place in buildings, since they are in a significant amount and a categorization facilitates the visual analysis.
-The information regarding the types of occurrences is found in the "Occurrence Description" column and this attribute has 25 types of occurrences that were defined by the firefighters' occurrence management system.
+Lastly, it was necessary to categorize the types of occurrences that took place in buildings, since they are a significant amount and a categorization helps facilitate the visual analysis.
+The information regarding the types of occurrences is found in the "Occurrence Description" column and this variable has 25 types of occurrences that were defined by the firefighters' occurrence management system.
 These 25 types of occurrence were grouped into the following seven categories: Infrastructures - Collapse, Infrastructures - Floods, Infrastructures - Landslide, Fire, Accidents (with equipment or with elevators), Ind. technol. - Gas leak, and Ind. technol. - Suspicious situations (check smoke or check smells).

 With the data preparation phase complete, the modeling phase begins.
 This phase is focused on extracting knowledge that can help decision-makers to manage the city in an efficient way when it comes to disaster situations.
-The first analysis is focused on understanding the distribution of the data over the years.
-It was possible to verify that in the period from 2013 to 2018 there was a downward trend in the number of occurrences recorded in the firefighter's occurrence management system, however, this decrease was not linear as there were oscillations over the years.
-There were 17 176 occurrences registered in the year 2013, 17 607 occurrences in 2014, 16 717 occurrences in 2015, 15 089 occurrences in 2016, 17 582 occurrences in 2017, and 13 368 occurrences in 2018.
+The first analysis is focused on understanding the distribution of the data over the years it was possible to conclude that between the period of 2013 and 2018 there was a downward trend in the number of occurrences recorded in the firefighters occurrence management system, however, this decrease was not linear as there were oscillations over the years as there were 17 176 occurrences registered in the year 2013, 17 607 occurrences in 2014, 16 717 occurrences in 2015, 15 089 occurrences in 2016, 17 582 occurrences in 2017, and 13 368 occurrences in 2018.